A hypocoercivity-exploiting stabilised finite element method for Kolmogorov equation: Introduction

 This work is concerned with constructing a new, hypocoercivity-exploiting, stabilised finite element method, which address three key issues that arose in \cite{georgoulis}: 1) the new method scales like a second order discrete operator, thereby reinstating the expected computational complexity of discretising a second order differential operator, 2) both spatially discrete and fully discrete methods are presented, with the time discretisation realised by an arbitrary order discontinuous Galerkin timestepping approach, and 3) no additional boundary conditions other than standard Cauchy/Diri\-chlet-Neumann ones are required for the analysis of the new method.
-On the other hand, however, the three aforementioned developments are possible for reduced negative Gr\"onwall exponent compared to the one in \cite{georgoulis}.
-In particular, the exponent below and, thus the available spectral gap, degenerates when increasing the dimension of the space-time approximation spaces (i.e., reducing meshsize/timestep and/or increasing polynomial degree).
+On the other hand, however, the three aforementioned developments are possible at the cost of a discretization-parameter dependent, negative Gr\"onwall exponent when compared to the one in \cite{georgoulis}.
+In particular, the available spectral gap degenerates when increasing the dimension of the space-time approximation spaces (i.e., reducing meshsize/timestep and/or increasing polynomial degree).
 Nevertheless, for fixed discretisation parameters, hypocoercivity is proven and used, in turn, for the proof of \emph{a priori} error bounds which are robust with respect to the final time $t_f$.

 The remainder of this work is structured as follows.
-In Section \ref{sec:weak_form}, we discuss the the special weak formulation of \eqref{eq:kolmogorov} which utilizes the concept of hypocoercivity in order to generate a contractive semigroup.
+In Section \ref{sec:weak_form}, we discuss the special weak formulation of \eqref{eq:kolmogorov} which utilizes the concept of hypocoercivity in order to generate a contractive semigroup.
 Following this, we discuss two semi-discretisations.
 The first semi-discretisation is discussed in Section \ref{sec:SUPG} comes in the form of a streamline-upwinded Petrov-Galerkin method which does not itself immediately achieve an optimal rate of convergence.
 This is followed in Section \ref{sec:fem} by a discretisation which makes use of both the properties discussed in Section \ref{sec:weak_form} and the streamline-upwinded Petrov-Galerkin method.
 Both of these semi-discretisations make use of continuous finite elements in space.
 Once the semi-discrete case has been treated, we move to Section \ref{sec:fullDiscrete} which considers a full discretisation of \eqref{eq:kolmogorov} by use of discontinuous Galerkin methods in time.